Ah! I have similar body parts. That sounds really weird.

 And good luck

-my advice is to start with tights under the skirts and shorts…then you’ll get used to wearing the skirts/shorts and gain the confidence to wear them without the tights by the time the weather warms up for spring!posted over 6 years ago
+my advice is to start with tights under the skirts and shorts…then you’ll get used to wearing the skirts/shorts and gain the confidence to wear them without the tights by the time the weather warms up for spring!posted about 8 years ago

 i have pigeon toes, disproportionately large bewbs and little legs.
-I wear tight jeans that emphasise it all anyway … haha, i fail.posted over 6 years ago
+I wear tight jeans that emphasise it all anyway … haha, i fail.posted about 8 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.